 Below you will see how a D major scale, an F major scale, and a G major scale building:

 b) It appears that most music pieces only need the tones on a certain scale.
 Furthermore, the same melody can be played on several major scales by starting different pitches.
 We say that we play the melody in this or this key.
 This will be easier to understand by playing it on the piano.

 Because we mostly only use the tones on a certain scale in a melody, this means that when we play in D major we always play F sharp and C sharp, never F, G, and that in F major we always play B flat and never B. This means that we do not have to write ♯ or ♭ in front of all the notes in the melody, but can draw it in at the very beginning of the piece of music, and remember that in the whole piece of music you will play ♭ or ♯ in front of this particular tone.
 When we play a melody in F major, we can put a ♭ like this:

-Should a melody be played in D major, we draw two ♯ on the lines for C and F, because in D major, we always play C sharp and F sharp, never natural C and F.
+Should a melody be played in D major, we draw two ♯ on the C and F lines because, in D major, we always play C sharp and F sharp, never natural C and F.

 It is very important that you notice these signs.

 The same rule applies to accidentals like ♯ ♭ and ♮, symbols that appear during a song like this:

 The C major scale